shopware/docs/guides/plugins/plugins/content/cms/real-world-cms/add-real-world-cms-element.md

 {% endcode %}

-We add computed properties which will handle the styling in that file as you can see.
+As you can see, we add computed properties that will handle the styling in that file.
 If you don't know how computed properties work take a look at [computed property](https://vuejs.org/v2/guide/computed.html)

 The twig file for your element: